peterlydiard/mini-synth/README.md

 4. Make envelope shaper with controllable ADSR function to control tone amplitude.
 (Done)

 5. Storage and recall of synth settings (voices and patches).
-(Under construction)
+(Done for voices.)

 6. Add tremolo (amplitude wobble) and vibrato (frequency wobble) to all waveforms.